 AUTOMOTIVE, MANUFACTURING, TECHNOLOGY, LOGISTICS, and HOSPITALITY

-- A civilian labor force of 2.65 million people – larger than the workforces of 28 states
+- A civilian labor force of 2.7 million people – larger than the workforce of 30 states

-- The region’s 35 colleges and universities produce 60,000 graduates annually
+- The region’s 34 colleges and universities produce nearly 70,000 graduates annually

-- 90% of the population 25 and older hold a high school degree or higher, with 40 percent holding an Associate’s degree or higher
+- 90.6% of the population 25 and older hold a high school degree or higher, with 41.0% holding an Associate’s degree or higher

-Greatestconcentration of engineering talent in the United States, with more than 80,000 engineers employed in the region, and more than 6,000 engineering graduates produced annually
+- Greatest concentration of engineering talent in the United States, with about 99,000 engineers employed in the region, and roughly 7,000 engineering graduates produced annually

-- 70,000 people employed in the IT industry, including 25,000 software developers and programmers, with the region graduating more than 3,400 software development engineers annually
+- Nearly 80,000 people are employed in computer & math occupations, including 21,000 software developers and programmers along with graduating more 3,400 software development engineers annually

-- The region employs nearly 560,000 in skilled trades-related occupation, with 120,000 employed in automotive manufacturing and assembly
+- The region employs nearly 590,000 in skilled trades-related occupations and over 123,000 employed in automotive manufacturing

 The Detroit Region has a diverse selection of real estate that has unparalleled access to major domestic and international markets, transportation hubs, and infrastructure.
 The region includes a strong variety of industrial, office, and mixed-use properties to meet the needs of large and small companies.

-- Average Industrial Lease Rate: $6.13 per square foot/year
+- Average Industrial Lease Rate: $5.17 in Monroe to $8.60 in Ann Arbor per square foot/year

 By contacting the Detroit Regional Partnership directly with your real estate requirements, we can help you quickly survey the type and cost of real estate in our region or go the next step in conducting a comprehensive market assessment, arrange tours and provide a guided site location experience.